-The red grape variety comes from Portugal; the mundane name simply means "berry".
+The red grape variety comes from Portugal; the profane name simply means "berry".
 Synonyms are Baga de Louro, Bairrada, Bairrado Tinta, Baya, Carrasquenho, Carrega Burros, Goncalveira, Morete, Moreto, Paga Divida, Poeirinha, Poeirinho, Povolide, Pretinho, Tinta Bairrada, Tinta Bairradina, Tinta da Bairrada, Tinta de Baga, Tinta Fina and Tinto de Bairrado.
-It may, despite indicating synonyms or morphological Similarities do not match the varieties Camarate (Moreto) Moreto do Alentejo or Pedral be confused.
-The late-ripening, high-yielding vine is prone to Botrytis, but resistant to the real mildew, The wines can be extremely different from house wine to be top quality.
-That is why the spirits are different in this variety.
+Despite referring synonyms or morphological No similarities with the varieties Camarate (Moreto) Moreto do Alentejo or Pedral be confused.
+The late ripening, productive vine is susceptible to Botrytis but resistant to real ones mildew, The wines can be extremely different from house wine to be top quality.
+This is why the spirits differ with this variety.

-Baga is mainly in the DOC area Bairrada near the Atlantic coast as well as in the eastern adjacent DOC area dão grown where there can be a lot of rain in autumn.
-That's why getting full grape maturity is often difficult.
-In the best case result body, alcohol and tannin-rich red wines with a variety of aromas of black plums, herbs, olives, Cassis and tobacco, But there may well be pale-colored, thin wines that are best suited for the production of rosé or sparkling wines.
-In the famous rosé wine Mateus Incidentally, it is one of the most important varieties.
-In addition to the above mentioned areas, it will be further north also in the port area Douro and in the region Beiras grown.
+Baga is mainly used in the DOC area Bairrada near the Atlantic coast and in the DOC area bordering on the east dão grown where there can be a lot of rain in autumn.
+That is why it is often difficult to achieve full ripeness.
+In the best case, this results in red wines rich in body, alcohol and tannins with diverse aromas of black plums, herbs, olives, Cassis and tobacco, However, there can just as well be light-colored, thin wines that are at best suitable for the production of rosé or sparkling wines.
+In the famous rose wine Mateus by the way, it is one of the most important varieties.
+In addition to the areas mentioned above, it is also further north in the port wine area Douro and in the region Beiras grown.
 The Portuguese acreage in 2010 was 4,108 hectares.
-It occupies it in the worldwide varieties ranking the rank 123.
+It thus proves worldwide varieties ranking rank 123.